 - The command takes a location of an existing dataset as a positional argument, and optionally a path to where you want the dataset to be installed.
-If you do not specify a path, the dataset will be installed into the current directory, with the original name of the dataset. - If a dataset is installed inside of a dataset as a subdataset, the --dataset/-d option needs to specify the root of the superdataset. - The source can be a URL (for example of a GitHub repository, as in section Install datasets (page 45)), but also paths, or open data collections. - After datalad clone, only small files and metadata about file availability are present locally.
+If you do not specify a path, the dataset will be installed into the current directory, with the original name of the dataset. - If a dataset is installed inside of another dataset as a subdataset, the --dataset/-d option needs to specify the root of the containing dataset, the superdataset. - The source can be a URL (for example of a GitHub repository, as in section Install datasets (page 45)), but also paths, or open data collections. - After datalad clone, only small files and metadata about file availability are present locally.
 To retrieve actual file content of larger files, datalad get PATH downloads large file content on demand. - datalad status --annex or datalad status --annex all are helpful to determine total repository size and the amount of data that is present locally. - Remember: Super- and subdatasets have standalone histories.
-A superdataset only stores which version of the subdataset is currently used.
+A superdataset stores the currently used version of a contained subdataset through an identifier.